America's Most Wanted

+In November 2023, after a two-year hiatus, Fox announced a second season.
+The following month, it was announced that Walsh would be returning as host, along with his son Callahan serving as co-host.
+The second season premiered on January 22, 2024.

+On March 25, 2025, it was announced that the show was renewed for a third season, which premiered on April 21, 2025.

 History

 Conception and early airing

 The concept for America's Most Wanted originally came from a German show, Aktenzeichen XY… ungelöst (German for File Reference XY ...
 Unsolved), that first aired in 1967, and the British show Crimewatch, first aired in 1984, with the US version conceived by Fox executive Stephen Chao and Executive Producer Michael Linder in the summer of 1987.
 Even earlier, however, CBS aired a three-month half-hour similar series hosted by Walter McGraw in the 1955–1956 season titled Wanted.

 While Linder was shooting the pilot episode in Indiana, Chao and Fox attorney Tom Herwitz conducted a hurried search for a host.
-Chao's first choice was former police officer and best-selling author Joseph Wambaugh, but Wambaugh refused, saying he didn't believe a national dragnet would work in the United States.
+Chao's first choice was former police officer and best-selling author Joseph Wambaugh, but Wambaugh refused, saying he did not believe a national dragnet would work in the United States.
 Chao also considered asking then-recently resigned U.S. Attorney (and future New York City mayor) Rudolph Giuliani, former Virginia governor Chuck Robb and former Nebraska governor Bob Kerrey before deciding a politician might use the show as a platform for personal political ambitions.
 Other potential candidates included former Marine Corps Commandant General P. X. Kelly, journalists Linda Ellerbee and Bob Woodward, and victims' advocate Theresa Saldana.
 Then, during a marathon telephone conference call, Herwitz suggested John Walsh.
 Walsh had gained publicity after his six-year-old son, Adam, was kidnapped and murdered in 1981.
 The crime had been the subject of the 1983 television film Adam, and Walsh's later advocacy had resulted in new legislation to protect missing children, as well as the creation of the National Center for Missing and Exploited Children.
 After lengthy discussions, Walsh agreed to host the pilot episode.